ofrilev/netnut-hometask/README.md

 # API Overview

-This project also provides a RESTful API for managing subscription plans and add-ons, supporting standard CRUD operations.
+This project also provides a RESTful API for viewing plans and add-ons, and storing user submissions.

 ### Endpoints

-- **Plans**: Create, read, update, and delete subscription plans.
+- **Plans**: Read subscription plans.
-- **AddOns**: Create, read, update, and delete add-ons for subscription plans.
+- **AddOns**: Read subscription plans.
+- **UserSubmissions**: Create user submission.

 ## Viewing the Swagger Documentation